-If the data you want to copy to the server does not require an enterprise geodatabase
+If the data you want to copy does not require an enterprise geodatabase

-If the data you want to copy to the server does not require an enterprise geodatabase, ignore the data source is not registered with the server and data will be copied to the server warning in the Prepare window (or mark it as an exception) and then publish the service.
-Your data is automatically copied to the server.
+If the data you want to copy to the server does not require an enterprise geodatabase, ignore the data source is not registered with the server and data will be copied to the server warning in the Prepare window (or mark it as an exception) and publish the service.
+Your data is automatically copied to files or a file geodatabase on one of the ArcGIS Server machines.
 No further action is required on your part.
-Note that all of the contents of a folder registered with the server will be copied except sub-folders within the registered folder.

 When to use automatic data copying when working with a cloud-based server

-Copying data to the server can be convenient when your ArcGIS Server site is running in a cloud environment like ArcGIS Server on Amazon Web Services and you cannot or do not want to log on to the cloud machine.
+Copying data to the server can be convenient when your ArcGIS Server site is running in a cloud environment such as Amazon Web Services or Microsoft Azure and you cannot or do not want to log in to the cloud machine.
 In the cloud, the server needs its own copy of the data because it would be inefficient and in some cases impossible for it to retrieve the data from your machines on premises.
 This method of copying the data is convenient; however, if you publish many services that use the same datasets, it can cause duplicate data to accumulate on the server.

 When to use automatic data copying when working with an on-premises server

-If you don't have login rights to your on-premises ArcGIS Server, automatic data copying can allow you to still be successful at publishing services.
+If you don't have log-in rights to your on-premises ArcGIS Server machines, automatic data copying can allow you to still be successful at publishing services.

 You also might decide to copy the data in this manner if you want to publish a snapshot of your dataset.
 For example, suppose that you have a working geodatabase that is constantly being modified by dozens of editors.
 Every month, this data goes through a quality assurance process to make sure that it meets your organization's data integrity standards.
 You want to publish the data only if you know it has met the standards.